 Capital Region BOCES reserves the right to check the temperature of staff, students or visitors at any point during the school day if an individual is demonstrating COVID-19 symptoms.

-Face coverings may be challenging for students (especially younger students) to wear in all-day settings such as school, so there may be periods of time when masks are not worn.
+Face coverings may be challenging for students (especially younger students) to wear in all-day settings such as school, so there may be periods of time when face coverings are not worn.

 Face coverings should not be placed on: